spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:Extension: Bridge

 Bridge classes on the project level must not extend bridge classes from the core level.
-Bridge classes on the core level can change in future, and it may cause unexpected issues.
+This ensures that bridge classes will not cause unexpected issues when they are changed in the core.

 ### Related error in the Evaluator output